The shameful fall of Mexico, which one day was “the giant of Concacaf”

 Long time ago Saved has no level to play with the National Team.
 Yes, he has a lot of experience (four World Cups) but his football performance is not enough for him to play for Mexico.

 The case of Raúl Jiménez is more complicated.
-He he barely recovers in football after a fractured skull and it has not regained its level … and may never get it back.
+He he barely recovers in football after a fractured skull and it has not returned to its level … and may never recover it.

 I veto Chicharito